RISCV-on-Microsemi-FPGA/FreeRTOS/FreeRTOS_on_Mi-V_Processor/README.md

-## FreeRTOS port for Mi-V Soft Processor
+## FreeRTOS port on Mi-V Soft Processors
-This Folder contains the FreeRTOS example projects running on the Mi-V Soft Processor (RV32) Refer the readme.md in each project folder for more details.
+This Folder contains the FreeRTOS example projects running on the Mi-V Soft Processors (RV32) Refer the readme.md in each project folder for more details.